 - Low-Sodium White Miso Paste: This adds a burst of salty umami flavor!
 You can easily find it at your local Asian market in the refrigerated section.
 I get mine from my local Ranch 99.

-- Light Soy Sauce: Light soy sauce is less salty compared to regular soy sauce.
+- Low-Sodium Soy Sauce: Light soy sauce is less salty compared to regular soy sauce.
 Since miso is already salty, light soy sauce is highly recommended to avoid making an overly salty marinade.

 - Baking Method: If cooking in the oven, preheat to 425 degrees.
 Place salmon on a parchment-lined sheet and cook for about 10 - 12 minutes or until golden and caramelized.
 Remove salmon from oven, then let it rest for 5 minutes to keep juicy.
 Enjoy!